Frequently Asked Questions

 • 6.
 How long does it take to complete the program?

-After completing the program prerequisites and being accepted in the ADN program students must complete four semesters of full time enrollment in nursing courses.
+After completing the program prerequisites and being accepted in the ADN program, students must complete four sequential semesters of full time enrollment in nursing courses.
 Students must also complete the SRJC associate degree requirements.
 It is highly recommended that students complete all general education requirements, especially math courses, prior to entering the ADN program

 • 7.
 Can I work while I am in the program?